Is your symptoms worse after acupuncture? Do you feel worse pain after acupuncture? Do you have flu like detox symptoms after acupuncture?

 Thus, if the pain worse after acupuncture, do not panic or worry, but take some sensible steps to help calm the pain, like resting, apply red flower oil locally, or take some painkillers if needed.
 It is important for the patient to give the doctor the feedback of how long the pain relief was last and any changes in the pattern or site of the pain.

-4. Elimination: Some patients experience more urination after the acupuncture session.
+4. Elimination: Some patients experience detox symptoms like more urination after the acupuncture session.
 Some have told me that they can’t stop going for a pee, up to ten times within one afternoon, without drinking more water.
 As you would expect, their bloating and water retention would be relieved significantly.
 Meanwhile, some may spot changes in their bowel movement: more frequent, increased volume, or stronger odour.
 Both signs of good eliminations indicate body elevates the level of metabolism, or in the Chinese term, a better energy flow in kidney and spleen meridians.

 (2 – 4 weeks)